-Friday, 21 June.
-1:00pm - 4:00pm WALGA Boardroom, ONE70, Lv11, Railway Parade, West Leederville

-Aim: To discuss and identify opportunities and issues for Local Government with the proposed repurposing of State Government funding for library materials to enable a transition to a new model where funds are able to be allocated to a range of library priorities rather than tied to the purchase of physical library stock.

-PROGRAM Welcome & Acknowledgement of Country Jo Burges, WALGA Executive Manager People and Place Introduction from Public Libraries Western Australia Viv Barton, President, Public Libraries Western Australia The WA Public Libraries Strategy: a new chapter for our public library and Place ustralia Australia napter for our public li

-1.15pm Overview of current State Government funding and asset management procedures for public library materials James Dew, Chief Financial Officer, State Library of Western Australia 1:35pm Q1: What are the issues and opportunities for Local Government in the proposed transfer of ownership of stock from capital to recurrent funding?
+difference public library materials Outcome: To develop recommendations for the preferred Local Government approach for a future accounting 186.3.30pm - 4:00pm WALGA Boardroom, ONE70, LvI1, Railway Parade, West Leederville ss and identify opportunities and issues for Local Government with the proposed repurposing of nent funding for library materials to enable a transition to a new model where funds are able to a range of library priorities raither than tied to the purchase of physical library stock. treatment and asset management model for library services.
+Welcome & Acknowledgement of Country Jo Burges, WALGA Executive Manager People and Place Introduction from Public Libraries Western Australia Viv Barton, President, Public Libraries Western Australia The WA Public Libraries Strategy: a new chapter for our public library system Liz Spencer, Director Library Services, State Library of Western Australia Overview of current State Government funding and asset management procedures for public library materials James Dew, Chief Financial Officer, State Library of Western Australia Q1: What are the issues and opportunities for Local Government in the proposed transfer of ownership of stock from capital to recurrent funding?
 E.g. financial implications, how does your LG currently treat library stock (capital/recurrent)?
-2:00pm Q2: What are the issues and opportunities for Local Government in the proposed transfer of ownership of stock from State to Local Government?
-E.g. financial implications, value, insurance, depreciation,
+Q2: What are the issues and opportunities for Local Government in the proposed transfer of ownership of stock from State to Local Government?
+E.g. financial implications, value, insurance, depreciation, balance sheet, record keeping, stocktake and write-offs, etc.?
+Q3: The new model proposes recurrent funding to enable expenditure on a range of priorities including library book stock, technology, new services and learning programs.
+What are the issue and opportunities for your Local Government?